Most of Your “Urgent” Tasks Are Lying to You

 - Q2 (Important + Not Urgent): Schedule a specific time slot on your calendar this week.
 Don’t leave them as open-ended intentions.

 - Q3 (Urgent + Not Important): Delegate if possible.
-If you can’t delegate, batch them into a single 20-30 minute window.
+If you cannot delegate, batch them into a single 20 to 30 minute window.

 - Q4 (Not Urgent + Not Important): Cross them off your list.
-If you’re not ready to delete them, put them on a “maybe later” list and review once a month.
+If you are not ready to delete them, put them on a “maybe later” list and review once a month.

 Step 5: Review and Adjust Daily